 I’m Sarah Lin, a couples and wedding photographer born and raised in Virginia and based in Chesapeake.
 I’m a Jesus-loving, ESFJ, thrift shopping, ice-cream-obsessed chocoholic.
 I’m also mama to Lydia Joy (Sept 2020) and Miriam Grace (Nov 2021).
 I’ve had a camera in my hand since middle school, and have been running this girl boss business for 10 years!
-I’m still claiming to be newlywed (my husband Alvin and I celebrated four years this July!), and love the simplicity and joy of building a life together that is uniquely ours.
+I’m still claiming to be newlywed (my husband Alvin and I celebrated five years this July!), and love the simplicity and joy of building a life together that is uniquely ours.
 Before getting married we rocked long-distance for what felt like forever and commuted Missouri-Virginia and Missouri-Asia.
 Now we are more than thrilled to call Virginia home and simply commute between opposite sides of the bed.
 Our favorite show right now is Brooklyn Nine-Nine.
 We love our church, board games, and swapping travel stories with friends over good food.

 Here’s why I do what I do: I believe epic love stories emerge from the most mundane moments.
 Let me show you what I mean through snippets of our own story…